vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 #### Developing First App

-Apart from reading developer documentation at <https://ledger.readthedocs.io/en/latest/> we recommend looking at Sia app <https://github.com/LedgerHQ/ledger-app-sia> which provides a nice starting point for an app, including lots of explanatory comments.
+Apart from reading developer documentation <!--at <https://ledger.readthedocs.io/en/latest/> REMOVED by CF 07.06.2021--> we recommend looking at Sia app <https://github.com/LedgerHQ/ledger-app-sia> which provides a nice starting point for an app, including lots of explanatory comments.
 A sample of security-wise overly-paranoid app is <https://github.com/LedgerHQ/ledger-app-cardano>.

 ### Cryptography